Code-Institute-Submissions/gaffers-dock/README.md

 ## Credits

-   * The README structure was taken from CI's "readme-template"
+    *   The README structure was taken from CI's "readme-template".
     *   W3School
+    *
+    *   To my fellow student and parnter in life for her technical aid.
+        But, most of all for the invaluble moral- and loving support she has given me through out the course as well as in our past.

 ### Contents